hexaonelabs/ia-agent-h/README.md

 - **🛠️ Highly extensible**: Create your own tools and agents assistant
 - **🔗 Direct blockchain interactions**: Provide default tools for EVM Blockchain interactions
 - **🔒 Secure and private API server Endpoint**: Include a NestJS server that expost Agent to HTTP Request
+- **🖥 Desktop and Mobile PWA UI**: Include UI for desktop Electron App & Angular Progressive Web Application
-- **📚 Easily configure & run:** Only one programming language & configuration based on yml file
+- **📚 Easily configure & run:** Only one programming language & configuration based on yml file or with UI
 - **🚀 Ready to use and deploy** Download, install, setup & deploy in less than 5 minutes